Preserving levels of projective determinacy by tree forcings: Basic notions

 \subsubsection{Silver forcing $\UU$}

 \begin{definition} A uniform tree $T\subseteq {}^{<\w}2$ is a perfect tree such that for all $s, t\in T$ of the same length we have \end{definition}

-Let $\UU$ be the collection of all uniform trees.
+Let $\UU$ be the collection of all uniform trees with infinitely many splitting levels.
 For $S, T\in \UU$ we stipulate $S\leq T$ if and only if $S\subset T$.\: The poset $\UU$ is known as Silver forcing and if $G$ is generic, $x_G$ defined as in \ref{arb} is called a Silver real.
 Basically, Silver forcing is the uniform version of Sacks forcing.

 Neither a Silver real occurs in a Sacks forcing extension nor a Sacks real occurs in a Silver extension.
 However, like Sacks forcing, Silver forcing adds a real of minimal degree of constructibility (see \cite[Theorem 4.1]{gri} or \cite[Theorem 18]{halbeisen2}).